 David J. Miner, M.D.

-Dr. Miner is the Section Chief of Nephrology, and Vice-President of the Medical Staff.
-He is board certified by the American Board of Internal Medicine, and ABIM Nephrology.
-A graduate of St. Louis University School of Medicine, Dr. Miner completed his residency training at St. Vincent's Hospital and Medical Center of NY, and completed a fellowship at Hospital of the University of Pennsylvania.
+Dr. Miner is the section chief of nephrology.
+He is certified by the American Board of Internal Medicine in nephrology.
+A graduate of St. Louis University School of Medicine, Dr. Miner completed his residency training at St. Vincent's Hospital and Medical Center in New York and a fellowship at Hospital of the University of Pennsylvania.

 Middlesex Hospital is proud to be one of the first hospitals in Connecticut to voluntarily participate in major quality programs conducted by several government and healthcare industry organizations.